pipewrk/geekist.co/cm8hbayxc002209jzh7xh7p3d.md

 <div data-node-type="callout">
 <div data-node-type="callout-emoji">💡</div>
-<div data-node-type="callout-text"><em>For the record, I’m totally okay to have coffee without creamer, but tell my partner that and she might get racist.
-Better not to risk it - for peace and prosperity’s sake.</em></div>
+<div data-node-type="callout-text"><em>For the record, I’m totally okay to have coffee without creamer, but tell my partner that and she might get all racist.
+Better not to risk it, for peace and prosperity’s sake. </em>🤪</div>
 </div>

-“Coconut Milk!” says trusty ol’ ChatGPT this time (I’ll spare you the monologue).
+“Coconut milk!” says trusty ol’ ChatGPT this time (I’ll spare you the monologue).

 But coconut milk in coffee??

-If you grew up in Southeast Asia, or specifically even in Singapore in the 80s and 90s, you’d have a distinct memory about coconut milk.
-Especially if you would have had to go down to the store to buy it.
+If you grew up in Southeast Asia, or specifically in Singapore in the 80s and 90s, you’d have a distinct memory about coconut milk.
+Especially if you would had to go down to the store to buy it.
 They didn’t sell coconut milk then.
 They sold desiccated coconut!

 Complete with a loud noisy machine out back and a bunch of coconut husks lying around where the friendly store owner sits on a stool and masterfully takes a crack at a coconut, feeds half onto the machine and out comes your pure white fluff, sealed in a bag en-route to Mom central, where the transformation begins.